derivexyz/v1-core/docs/contracts/optiontoken.md

 ### Function `getOwnerPositions(address target) → struct OptionToken.OptionPosition[] external`

-can run out of gas, don't use in contracts

 Returns an array of OptionPosition structs owned by a given address

+Meant to be used offchain as it can run out of gas

 ### Function `_getPositionWithOwner(uint256 positionId) → struct OptionToken.PositionWithOwner internal`